 After registration we will ask you to briefly describe your SEM and Mplus experience as well as your expectations from this course, in order to see whether this is the right course for you.

 A maximum of 80 participants will be allowed in this course.

 Please note: there is always a one-day delay between the registration system and the information on the website about the availability of places.

-The main objective of the course is to acquire an expert understanding of how structural equation models as applied in the social and behavioural sciences are analyzed using the Mplus.
+The main objective of the course is to acquire an expert understanding of how longitudinal models as applied in the social and behavioural sciences are analysed using Mplus.

 Utrecht Summer School does not offer scholarships for this course.

 You have registered for the ‘Advanced course on using Mplus’.
 Could you please (briefly) describe what experience you have with SEM and Mplus, and what your expectations from this course are?
 We use this information to see whether we believe this is the right course for you.
 As soon as we receive your description we will consider your registration.
 If you have no experience with using Mplus we kindly refer you to our Summer School course ‘Introduction to Structural Equation Modelling using Mplus’ (S20) (8-12 July).
 Please use the required short motivation field to submit your motivation and/or send an email to email@example.com

 Hypothesis Evaluation: P-Values, Bayes Factor, and Information Criteria